Uberspace/dino/doc/zonedata.rst

 refreshed each time a user opens the zone list.

-Modifications like creating zones or deleting records are always carried out live via the PowerDNS API and are not synced later.
+Modifications like creating zones or deleting records are always carried out live via the PowerDNS API, if and only if the appropriate UI features are used.
+There is no syncing happening in the background.

 Modifcation outside dino
 ------------------------